 Additional Insurance Coverage Options for Pet Owners

-If your homeowners policy doesn’t offer sufficient protection, consider these alternatives to fill in the gaps and better safeguard your financial well-being:
+If your homeowners policy doesn’t offer sufficient protection, consider these alternatives to fill coverage gaps:

 Provides additional liability coverage beyond your home policy, which can be helpful for costly pet-related claims.